deltachat/deltachat-pages/it/help.md

 ### Quali sono i vantaggi di Delta Chat rispetto ad altri messenger?

-- _Indipendente_ da qualsiasi azienda o servizio. _Tu_ possiedi i tuoi dati.
+- _Independent_ of any company or services. _You_ own your data.
-- I tuoi dati non vengono salvati su un server centrale a meno che non siano utilizzati da tutti gli utenti gli stessi server di posta elettronica
+- Your data is not saved on a central server unless all users are using the same e-mail servers
-- Non distribuisci la tua rubrica a nessuno.
+- You do not distribute your address book to anyone.
-- _Veloce_ mediante l'uso di Push-IMAP.
+- _Fast_ by the use of Push-IMAP.
-- _Base di utenti ampia_ - è possibile raggiungere anche i destinatari che _non_ utilizzano Delta Chat.
+- _Largest userbase_ - recipients _not_ using Delta Chat can be reached as well.
-- _No Spam_ - per impostazione predefinita vengono visualizzati solo i messaggi degli utenti conosciuti.
+- _No Spam_ - only messages of known users are shown by default.
-- _Crittografia end-to-end_ tramite Autocrypt.
+- _End-to-end encryption_ via Autocrypt.
-- Software libero basato su _Copyleft_ e _Standards_.
+- _Copyleft_ and _Standards_ based libre software.
-- _Identità flessibile_ con supporto integrato per [più account](#multiple-accounts)
+- _Flexible identity_ with built-in support for [multiple accounts](#multiple-accounts)

 ### Quali messaggi vengono mostrati in Delta Chat?